mthornton-net/mthornton-net.github.io/_posts/2024-05-13-Verbose-GPO-Processing.md

 - Type: DWORD
 - Data: 1

 When you are done creating the GPO and you have linked it, run a `gpupdate /force` in CMD and then reboot the machine.
-Now you can see a more verbose output when it tries to load the logon screen.
+Now you can see a more verbose output when you logoff, logon and startup.

 Here's an example, I've made a Group Policy where it assigns Google Chrome to Computers and this is the output after a reboot: